The defrocked and maligned Hotel Orange is in search of a knight, on the rebound from troubled times and more pub than its owners can manage.

-Despite not being on the market, the family was approached multiple times in 2013 by Josh Meijer and partners about leasing the pub.
+Despite not being on the market, the family report being approached multiple times in 2013 by some partners about leasing the pub.
 Eventually offering an arrangement they “couldn’t refuse”, extensive diligence was done on the proposed tenants, and a deal agreed upon.

-Fabar recalls it was around three hours after handing over the keys things began to go wrong, at a meeting set up with the local licensing sergeant, when his new operator told the sergeant to “get the fuck out”.
+Fabar recalls it was around three hours after handing over the keys things began to go wrong, at a meeting set up with the local licensing sergeant, when his new operator told the sergeant to get out.

 “From that point on it just went south,” says Mick.

 Dire premonitions gave way to several years of problems, during which the Orange found its way in the spotlight of Liquor & Gaming NSW, onto the Violent Venues list and recipient of a Strike.

 An eventual forced eviction left the ‘passive’ owners short on rent, and facing a refurbishment bill that reportedly cost the company $420k.

 The former tenant went on to be convicted of commercial cultivation of cannabis, found to be “not a fit and proper person” by ILGA and banned from holding a licence in NSW for seven years, declaring bankruptcy and leaving the Fabar’s unable to recoup any of their losses.

 The family has since spent the past 18 months cleaning the Orange’s licence and reputation, fixing all manner of issues including with the police and regulator.
 The Strike on the pub was eventually annulled, and it was back off the Violent Venues list in the next round.